 - vulvar vestibulitis

-Vaginal pain can also stem from psychological conditions, such as a history of physical or sexual abuse.
+Vaginal pain can also stem from psychological conditions, such as a history of sexual abuse.

 Women of all ages can experience vaginal pain.

 In some cases, your medical history may increase your risk.
 For example, hormonal changes brought on by pregnancy, menopause, or hysterectomy may raise your risk of vaginal pain.
 If you have a history of breast cancer treatment, you’re also at higher risk.